Blinken urges all U.N. member states to support Taiwan participation | Law-Order

 - United States

-U.S. Secretary of State Antony Blinken on Tuesday called on all United Nations member states to support Taiwan's "robust, meaningful participation throughout the U.N. system."
+U.S. Secretary of State Antony Blinken on Tuesday called on all United Nations member states to support Taiwan's "robust" participation in the U.N. system, contesting ongoing pressure from China to block the self-ruled island's access to international organizations.

-In a statement, Blinken said Taiwan's exclusion from U.N. forums "undermines the important work of the U.N. and its related bodies, all of which stand to benefit greatly from its contributions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)